postbrands-engineering/.github/profile/README.md

       "alertClient": "Pague antes do vencimento",
       "amount": 15.30 }'

-- -> {{payer_name}} -> The name and surname of the player where the pix will be generated and the code shown.
+- {payer_name} -> The name and surname of the player where the pix will be generated and the code shown.
-- -> {{document}} -> The customer's CPF code, is is CNPJ change the element cpf to cnpj.
+- {document} -> The customer's CPF code, is is CNPJ change the element cpf to cnpj.
-- -> {{expiration}} -> The expiration is calculated in seconds, it depends on the demand, it can last up to 1 month.
+- {expiration} -> The expiration is calculated in seconds, it depends on the demand, it can last up to 1 month.
-- -> {{additionalInformation}} -> The 'value' is what will appear to the player at the time of deposit and the 'key' will apapear on the bottom line to identify it.
+- {additionalInformation} -> The 'value' is what will appear to the player at the time of deposit and the 'key' will apapear on the bottom line to identify it.
 I recommend not using player and using random acronyms to know which game that guy is from.
-- -> {{alertClient}} -> The 'alertClient' is the value linked to the key as additional information for billing.
+- {alertClient} -> The 'alertClient' is the value linked to the key as additional information for billing.
-- -> {{amount}} -> It should only be double numbers, that is, if you put 25 only the server will reject it.
+- {amount} -> It should only be double numbers, that is, if you put 25 only the server will reject it.
 It must be 25.00 in double number.

 ### Response